MBilalShafi/test-github-action/README.md

 # test-github-action

-This a repo used to do some testing around Github actions
+This is a repo used to do some testing around Github actions.